kay-Eigenherd/testRepoForSFPackageVersioning/README.md

 ## Creating a package
 The CI can currently only create new package versions and promote them(job needs to be started manually).
-It can, however not create a package itself.
-So it requires that the initial package creation command is performed manually on a local machine.
+It can, however **not create a package** itself.
+So it requires, that the initial package creation command is performed manually on a local machine.

 # Considerations
 It should be noted, that Playgrounds only allow for the creation of 10 ScratsOrgs per day.
-The limit for the EghProd is at **80/day**
+The limit for the **EghProd is at 80/day**
 When using two Scratch Orgs(testing, package installation testing) per pipeline this is not much.
 This could be reduced by running the tests straight within the specified Org, but again this code could lead to problems down the road.